Photovoltaics and Solar Energy Technology

 The course “History and Methodology of Electronics” gives an overview of the history and methodology of electronics from the pre-electronic times up to the modern era.
 The course gives a representation of the problems that the pioneers of the electronics faced and theoretical underpinning for understanding which methods was applied for solving the particular problem.
-The course in particular describes the contributions made by the experimenters and the general research strategy that outlines the way in which research is to be undertaken and, among other things, identifies the methods to be used in it.
-After all, it provides a fascinating look at the industry that has had one of the greatest effects on the modern life than any other scientific discovery in history.
+The course, in particular, describes the contributions made by the experimenters and the general research strategy that outlines the way in which research is to be undertaken and, among other things, identifies the methods to be used in it.
+After all, it provides a fascinating look at the industry that has had one of the greatest effects on modern life than any other scientific discovery in history.

 Fundamentals of Solid State Physics

 The course “Fundamentals of Solid State Physics” includes main branches of Condensed Matter Physics and Solid State Optics.
 The main points of the theory of electronic spectra of solids are discussed, along with the basics of the theory of radiation interaction with matter.
 The light absorption and other physical phenomena which determine the optical properties of crystalline and disordered semiconductors are considered.
-The special attention is paid to physical interpretation of studied phenomena, theoretical descriptions and the most important experimental facts.
+The special attention is paid to the physical interpretation of studied phenomena, theoretical descriptions, and the most important experimental facts.

 Fundamentals of Photovoltaics

 The course “Fundamentals of Photovoltaics” deals with physics and technologies of solar modules.
 It includes the study of the physical foundations of photovoltaic solar energy converters, characteristics of the materials used for their production, principles of modeling of solar cells and advanced production technologies aimed at improving the efficiency of solar energy converters.